Skip to main content Skip to navigation

 Britain in the Twentieth Century: A Social History (HI180)

-Module Convenor: Dr Simon PeplowLink opens in a new window
+Module Convenor: Dr Jack BowmanLink opens in a new window

-Lecture Times: Monday, 9-10am (S0.21Link opens in a new window)
+Lecture Times: tbc

 Module Description

-This 30 CATS undergraduate first-year option module explores the history of Britain in the twentieth century from a social history perspective.
-It pays special attention to the experiences and everyday lives of ‘the people’, rather than focusing on the actions of a powerful elite, and problematises some of the established narratives about modern Britain.
 It introduces historiographical, methodological, and political approaches associated with social history, such as ‘history from below’, labour history and the history of everyday life, critically examining them in light of feminist and postcolonial scholarship.
 It examines how race, gender, sexuality, and class united and divided ‘the British people’ and has shaped British identity.
 It considers the roles of social change, war, empire, culture, and politics in the construction of the nation, as well as the relationship between British identity and that of the four constituent nations of the United Kingdom.
-Throughout, we unpack some of the prevalent stories about modern Britain and conclude with examination of the roles of history and the heritage industry in the narration of the nation.
-Throughout the module, we will question what it means to be historians of Britain, asking everyone to reflect upon their own position as students living and studying in Britain – and how the past has shaped the world we live in today.

 Teaching and Learning

 This module consists of a weekly lecture and related seminar, and weekly topics can be accessed via the Module TimetableLink opens in a new window.
-You are expected to attend lectures and seminars, and should undertake the required preparation assigned for each seminar (this can be viewed either on the Module Moodle Page or Module Reading List).
-Details of the time and location of lectures and seminars can be found on Tabula.
-Further advice on getting the most out of lectures and seminars can be found via the History department's Undergraduate Handbook pagesLink opens in a new window.
+You are expected to attend lectures and seminars, and should undertake the required preparation assigned for each seminar (this can be viewed either on the Moodle pageLink opens in a new window or Reading listLink opens in a new window).

 Learning Outcomes

-• Demonstrate a broad understanding of historical and theoretical interpretations of Britain in the twentieth century, particularly regarding ideas of nation, gender, race and class.
+• Demonstrate a broad understanding of historical and theoretical interpretations of Britain in the twentieth century, particularly regarding ideas of nation, gender, race, and class.

 • Identify key historiographical debates and contributions to interpretations of Britain in the twentieth century.